 Next, solder all the loose stacking pins in place.
 It is not necessary to solder each hole of each pin in place.

-The only two pins left to be soldered are the two pins of length 3 that lie directly above the ICSP pins on the Arduino Uno board.
-Solder all six holes of these two pins in place from the top of the board (Figure 3B.2).
-If needed, the LED display can be removed and replaced if it lays on top of the pins and makes it difficult to solder.
+Solder the remaining pins, two of length 3 each, directly above the ICSP pins on the Arduino Uno board.
+Solder all six holes for these two pins in place from the top of the board (Figure 3B.2).
+If needed, you can remove and replace the LED display, especially if it is positioned on top of the pins, making it challenging to solder.

 Next, stack the shield on top of the Arduino Uno board.
 All the pins should align with the holes/pins from the Arduino (ie A0 to A6 pin on the shield goes over the associated A0 to A6 holes on the Arduino, etc.) (Figures 3B.3 and 3B.4).